NxPKG/khulnasoft-docs/content/pub-sub/guide.md

 ## 5. Create a broker

 A broker, in MQTT terms, is a collection of connected clients that publish messages to topics, and clients that subscribe to those topics and receive messages.
-The broker acts as a relay, and with Cloudflare Pub/Sub, a Cloudflare Worker can be configured to act on every message published to it.
+The broker acts as a relay, and with Khulnasoft Pub/Sub, a Khulnasoft Worker can be configured to act on every message published to it.

 This broker will be configured to accept `TOKEN` authentication.
 In MQTT terms, this is typically defined as username:password authentication.
 Pub/Sub uses JSON Web Tokens (JWT) that are unique to each client, and that can be revoked, to make authentication more secure.